 Wiz Khalifa, arguably the most popular stoner among the 30 and under crowd, is the newest of these “canna celebrities”.
-He’s joined forces with Colorado-based River Rock Cannabis to put his brand name on cannabis related items that also includes a strain of his own called Khalifa Kush, or KK for short.
+He’s joined forces with Colorado-based River Rock Cannabis to put his brand name on cannabis-related items that also include a strain of his own called Khalifa Kush, or KK for short.

-Unfortunately for Mr. Wiz, his on again/off again pal and tossed salad aficionado Kanye West immediately took issue with the moniker, thinking Wiz was throwing shade at Kanye’s wife, Kim Kardashian, who also goes by the same abbreviation.
+Unfortunately for Mr. Wiz, his on-again/off-again pal and tossed salad aficionado Kanye West immediately took issue with the moniker, thinking Wiz was throwing shade at Kanye’s wife, Kim Kardashian, who also goes by the same abbreviation.
 What a controversy.
-They raged in a Twitter battle which ultimately disappeared from our collective conscious about 3 seconds after it transpired.
+They raged in a Twitter battle which ultimately disappeared from our collective consciousness about 3 seconds after it transpired.

 Wiz, who apparently still has feelings about his epic Twitter battle with Kanye, hasn’t let the controversy mar his hustle.
 His venture with RiverRock has put them both in line to sell various infused cannabis products and concentrates for a nice profit, products which they both created together.

 The Taylor Gang don has made it clear that he believes marijuana should be legalized in the whole of the US.
 He’s also made it clear that he is not afraid of anyone; that he loves his sh** and f*** the popo.
 I couldn’t have said it better myself.